Deal struck to settle discrimination suit against Motel 6

-PHOENIX (AP) — Motel 6 has agreed in principal to settle a lawsuit that alleges it discriminated against some Latino customers at two Phoenix locations by giving their whereabouts and personal information to immigration agents who later arrested at least seven guests.
+PHOENIX (AP) — Motel 6 has tentatively agreed to settle a lawsuit that alleges it discriminated against some Latino customers at two Phoenix locations by giving their whereabouts and personal information to immigration agents who later arrested at least seven guests.

-Details of the tentative deal, revealed Friday in court records, haven't been publicly released.
-Lawyers said they need until mid-August to turn in the settlement paperwork.
-The deal is subject to the approval of a federal judge.

 The lawsuit alleges Motel 6 had a corporate policy or practice of giving U.S. Immigration and Customs Enforcement information that guests provided at check-in.
 It also accused Motel 6 of providing such information without requiring authorities to get a warrant or without having a reasonable suspicion that crimes were being committed.